 The apprenticeship program is a paid job training opportunity in which Twin Cities youth develop skills in technical woodworking, social and emotional learning, career-readiness, and a connection to local waterways.

 The program hires youth who qualify as low-income and/or have employment barriers and they have the option to participate from 3 - 12 months (initial commitment is one session).
-Pay starts at $9.65/hour with opportunities to receive a raise.
+Pay starts at $9.65/hour with opportunities to receive a raise with each session.